 In 1879 this area of the Texas Panhandle was opened up for homesteading but, the first settler did not arrive until the fall of 1899.
 N.J.
 Whitfield purchased the future townsite for $1.00 per acre and in 1903 sold a 100-foot strip across Oldham County to the Choctaw, Oklahoma, and Texas (later the Rock Island) Railroad as a right-of-way.
-Sitting in a vast prairie, the town was named for the Spanish word for Meadow.
-In the same year, the town site was surveyed and the first store was opened by A.M.
+Sitting in a vast prairie, the town was named Vega, a Spanish word for a large grassy plain or valley.
+In the same year, the townsite was surveyed and the first store was opened by A.M.
 Miller.

 In 1904, Vega saw the arrival of a post office, the ever-present saloon, and a school, which doubled as a Masonic Lodge.